EDGE Quality, EDGE Speed – Free Shipping On Orders £15+

 Most airlines around the world enforce a 100ml maximum limit for carrying any kind of liquid that is not checked into the hold.
 If you are travelling with hand luggage only, such as for a short weekend away, take extra caution – you don’t want to have to choose between your e-liquid and your toothpaste.

 You can however check significantly more e-liquid refills into your hold luggage.
-If possible, plan ahead and ensure your refill bottles over are packed into your hold luggage rather than your carry-on.
+If possible, plan and ensure your refill bottles over are packed into your hold luggage rather than your carry-on.
 If you only have hand luggage, try to take a smaller 10ml e-liquid rather than a shortfill, which will leave you with almost no allowance in that little plastic bag for other, more essential liquids.

 Remember – if you do pack e-liquids into your hold or even hand luggage, ensure they are kept in a sealed bag of some variety to protect your other luggage.
 The dramatic changes in air pressure experienced while flying can often cause devices and refills to leak.